Skip to main content

 Gothenburg´s complex situation requires co-ordination and co-operation between several stakeholder, both within the administration of the City of Gothenburg and other property owners and companies.

 To monitor and regulate the system is a great challenge.
 A monitoring/regulation system exists today for one of the main streams that flows through the city, Mölndalsån.
+There has also been a hydraulic modelling made for Mölndalsån.

-Through the participation in StormSafe, the city of Gothenburg will gain valuable knowledge and inspiration from other European cities that have been, or are, in the same situation.
+Through participation in StormSafe, the city of Gothenburg will gain valuable knowledge and inspiration from other European cities that have been, or are, in the same situation.

 The outcome from the Gothenburg case study can contribute to a deepened understanding of how a complex system which include rising sea levels and higher flows in watercourses can be dealt with.
 Many cities in Sweden and in the other participating countries faces similar problem and could benefit from expected results from the case study.